codsen/codsen/packages/string-process-comma-separated/README.md

 Same thing like in `Array.forEach`, we use callbacks, which allows you to tailor what happens with the values that the program gives you.

-Here is quite a contrived example, too complex to be real, but it shows the capabilities of the algorithm:
+Here is quite a contrived example, too crazy to be real, but it shows the capabilities of the algorithm:

-Instead of expected
+Instead of expected,

 ```html
 `<frameset rows="50%,50%">`</frameset>